Skip to main content

 3 cr

 Note: Core requirements must be taken by all students in this degree program.
-Additional track requirements are listed below.
+Additional concentration requirements are listed below.

 Prerequisites:

-Students must complete the following prerequisite requirements for all concentration tracks:
+Students must complete the following prerequisite requirements for all concentrations:

 • PSY 101: Psychology